VinceWak/Labs_0116/Module_1/Project_Week_2_Creating-Database/Readme.md

 Composite indicator:
 1. standartization/ normalization of data
 2. Assume that all the components have equal weights
-3. Final indicator=sum of the components.
+3. Final indicator=weighted sum of the components.